 Creative Life Drawing in St Albans

-During 2018 I ran some fun creative life drawing sessions in central St Albans in a theatre space.
+Before COVID 19, I ran some fun creative life drawing sessions in central St Albans in a theatre space.
 Artists and sketchers were invited to draw models dressed to themes for example, a 1970’s Disco Dancer, a Circus Character and a Post-Apocalypse Vigilante.
 Although the sessions were aimed at younger people, a range of people attended, whether they wanted to improve their drawing skills, to start life drawing, or return to drawing, they joined us.
 Our costumed models, with music and props, created a theatrical vibe in a relaxed and playful environment.
 The sessions were good fun and successful in bringing together people of different ages and backgrounds.
 The sessions came to an end when the theatre decided to redecorate the space and we had to discontinue the events.

 Below is a flavour of the events with some links to details of the drawing days.